Duke-Sports-Analytics-Club/intro_r_workshop/README.md

 5. Click Create Project, and the files from your GitHub repo will be displayed in the Files pane in RStudio.

-6. Click baseball_analysis.Rmd to open the R Markdown file.
+6. Click class.Rmd to open the R Markdown file.

 ## Packages